WorkOfStan/prettier-fix/README.md

 ## Features

 - Automatically formats code using Prettier.
-- Creates a new branch (prefixed with `prettier/`) if changes are required, making it easy to review and merge.
+- Creates a new branch (prefixed with `prettier/fix`) if changes are required, making it easy to review and merge.
+Or you can set the input parameter `commit-changes: true` to commit to the current branch.
 - Allows for customizable commit messages via the `commit-message` input.
 - Provides the branch name as an output for downstream workflows.
 - Issues warnings for manual changes needed in `.github/workflows` files.